Toronto District School Board: Schools

-When the Toronto Public School Board was first created, elementary or common schools in the city did not have dedicated buildings but instead, "the thousand-odd children who were registered as common school pupils were accommodated in rented premises--a dozen or so small halls and houses, designated by numbers."
+When the Toronto Public School Board was created, elementary or common schools in the city did not have dedicated buildings but instead, "the thousand-odd children who were registered as common school pupils were accommodated in rented premises--a dozen or so small halls and houses, designated by numbers."
 This changed shortly after the election of the first board when six schools identical in architecture were built, one in each ward of the city.
-More schools with distinct designs were built over the coming decades.
+More schools were built over the coming decades.
 Some of these original schools are listed in the order of their construction below: